Archduchess Auguste Ferdinande of Austria: Family

 Auguste was one of three children born to Leopold II, Grand Duke of Tuscany, by his first wife, Maria Anna of Saxony.
 She was an older half-sister to Ferdinand IV, Grand Duke of Tuscany, among others.
-She was a member of the direct lineage of both Louis XIV of France and William the Conqueror.
+She was a member of the direct lineage of both Louis XIV of France and William the Conqueror and Normandy and England.

 Early life

 After a strict Catholic upbringing, she developed an interest in the arts and sciences early in life.
 Contemporaries described her as tall, beautiful and self-conscious.
 She was posthumously praised for her high qualities of mind and heart, and as a benefactress of the poor.